Abeer Abu Ghaith: Biography

 Abu Ghaith attended Palestine Polytechnic University from 2002 until 2007, and received her B.A. degree in computer systems engineering in 2007.
 After her graduation, she started to teach on campus.
-This was followed by work as the Country Director of the Women’s Campaign International (WCI) and their program, ALWANE.
+This was followed by work as the Country Director of the Women's Campaign International (WCI) and their program ALWANE.

-From 2013 until 2015, Abu Ghaith had co-founded the company StayLinked, a service providing talent from Palestinian freelancers for businesses located in the United States and in the Middle East.
+In 2013, Abu Ghaith co-founded the company StayLinked, a service providing talent from Palestinian freelancers for businesses located in the United States and in the Middle East.
 The job roles included translation services, data entry, graphic design, online marketing, and website development.
 After leaving StayLinked in 2015, Abu Ghaith formed MENA Alliances, which does similar work in job placement.

-In 2016, Abu Ghaith went to John F. Kennedy School of Government at Harvard University, as a member of The Goldman Sachs 10,000 Women-U.S. Department of State Entrepreneurship Program for Women in the Middle East and North Africa.
+In 2016, Abu Ghaith attended the John F. Kennedy School of Government at Harvard University as a member of The Goldman Sachs 10,000 Women-U.S. Department of State Entrepreneurship Program for Women in the Middle East and North Africa.
 From 2017 to 2018, she continued her studies at Birkbeck College, University of London, and in 2018 she received a M.S. degree in business innovation.
 After graduation she returned to her work with MENA Alliances, where she is CEO and founder.